-To carry out multitasking, Microsoft Windows 2000 and Windows Server 2003 sometimes move process threads among different processors.
+To carry out multitasking, Microsoft Windows sometimes move process threads among different processors.
 Although efficient from an operating system point of view, this activity can reduce Microsoft SQL Server performance under heavy system loads, as each processor cache is repeatedly reloaded with data.
 Assigning processors to specific threads can improve performance under these conditions by eliminating processor reloads; such an association between a thread and a processor is called processor affinity.

 SQL Server supports processor affinity by means of two affinity mask options: affinity mask (also known as CPU affinity mask) and affinity I/O mask.
 For more information on the affinity mask option, see affinity mask Server Configuration Option.
 CPU and I/O affinity support for servers with 33 to 64 processors requires the additional use of the affinity64 mask Server Configuration Option and affinity64 Input-Output mask Server Configuration Option respectively.